alanleon26/CSE-404-Project/README.md

 This folder contains the foundational code to kickstart your facial recognition project.

-initial_train+test_ideas.ipynb- unrefined pprevious facial recognition code.
+initial_train+test_ideas.ipynb- unrefined facial recognition code very rough draft.
 Need to work on refining.
+It has a layout which shows how to train an test image data within it.
+Will use to build a more refined model.

 ### 2. Pretrained Facial Recognition Models

 In this folder, you'll find pretrained facial recognition models ready for testing.
 These models are trained on the Well Known Faces dataset in various ways, providing a solid foundation for accurate and efficient facial recognition in your applications.
+Most of these models are pretty well trained but are not good enough to reach the high areas of accuracy, specifically 85% up for facial recongition on images outside the dataset.

 ### 3. Validation Face Images